 We first present a simple approach that does not take the second problem into account.
 Before undertaking the addl instruction sequence, we load into %edi the address of a ret instruction.
 In return-oriented programming, a ret acts like nop, increasing %esp but otherwise having no effect.
-We illustrate this version in Figure 3.
+We illustrate this version in Figure 5.
 Observe that the push %edi instruction causes the top word on the stack to be overwritten by the contents of %edi, i.e., to point to a ret instruction.
+Figure 6 illustrates the state of memory immediately after push %edi is executed.

 As can be seen, the gadget is changed by the pushret sequence, and a subsequent run through it would not give an add operation.
 This is fine if the gadget is only executed once, but is a problem if it forms a subroutine or a loop body.
-The solution in this case is to fix up the last word in the gadget with the address of (1), as part of the gadget's code; it is detailed in the full version of this paper [26].
+The solution in this case is to fix up the last word in the gadget with the address of (1), as part of the gadget's code.
+We cannot use the store-into-memory method given in Section 3.1 because %eax is occupied by an add operand.
+Instead, we use another code sequence available to us: movl %ecx, (%edx); ret.
+The complete procedure is illustrated in Figure 7.